How did Idris & Co became one of the largest soft drinks manufacturers in the world?

 Manufacturing chemists of the era often produced soft drinks, which were purported to have medical benefits.
 Ginger ale, Coca-Cola and Dr Pepper were all created by chemists.

-The soft drinks arm was successful, and Williams divested his chemists business and established Idris & Co, soft drink manufacturers, on Pratt Street, Camden Town, from 1875.
+The soft drinks arm was to prove successful, and Williams divested his chemist business and established Idris & Co, soft drink manufacturers, on Pratt Street, Camden Town, in 1875.
 Lemonade, ginger ale and soda water were the principal products.
 The business expanded quickly, and the factory site was repeatedly extended.

 Idris & Co introduced a generous profit-sharing scheme for its 500 employees in 1891.
 Workers received wages 10 to 15 percent higher than the industry average, and conditions at their factory were described as superior.
 Workers received overtime pay during the peak summer season, and maintained full time hours during the slack winter period.